Murders of Alison Parker and Adam Ward: Tenure at WDBJ

 WDBJ announced on April 19, 2012, that they hired Flanagan as a multimedia journalist under the professional name Bryce Williams.
 Documents relating to his time at WDBJ suggest that the station's management considered him an experienced reporter, but there were conflicts with other reporters and with photographers.
 Office memos from WDBJ showed that news director Dan Dennison ordered Flanagan to contact Health Advocate in July 2012 after receiving complaints that co-workers were "feeling threatened or uncomfortable" while working with him.
 It is unclear whether he did so prior to his dismissal.

 WDBJ dismissed Flanagan on February 1, 2013, citing his volatile behavior.
 According to a former colleague, upon learning of his dismissal, Flanagan lashed out at newsroom staffers, resulting in the staffers being put in a room while police escorted him out of the building.
 Ward allegedly recorded Flanagan as he was escorted out, and the two men had a confrontation earlier that day.
-Flanagan allegedly threw a wooden cross at Dennison, saying, "You need this."
+Flanagan allegedly threw a wooden cross at Dennison, saying, "You need this".

 WDBJ provided security to the staffers for a time after the incident and directed them to call the police if he ever returned to the station.
 Flanagan filed a complaint with the Equal Employment Opportunity Commission (EEOC) against WDBJ, alleging racial discrimination, in which he allegedly named Parker.
 The EEOC investigated, then dismissed the complaint as uncorroborated.

-In Flanagan's suicide note he wrote that he had killed both of his cats out of rage after his firing.

 Flanagan got a job at a local UnitedHealth Group call center after his dismissal.
-He had a confrontation with a female employee who casually pointed out how quiet he was being, to which he responded aggressively, telling her to never talk to him again.
+He had a confrontation with a woman employee who casually pointed out how quiet he was being, to which he responded aggressively, telling her to never talk to him again.
 One of Flanagan's neighbors in his apartment complex described him as an arrogant person who acted rudely towards people around him.
 He was noted for sometimes throwing cat feces at the homes of neighbors with whom he had disputes.